 Revenue from permitting and licensing fees, dependent upon the economy, saw a decline from Fiscal 2008 through Fiscal 2010.
 With the City's promotion and facilitation of large economic development projects, including Chestnut Hill Square and "The Street" along Route 9, the City saw a sizable increase in the total revenue collected.
-With the uptick in the economy in FY2013 and FY2014, the Administration budgeted this revenue at \$5 Million.
+Although unprecedented numbers of building permit applications have continued this year, the Administration has budgeted this revenue conservatively at \$5.4 million.